-During the inspection we spoke with three dentists, four dental nurses and one receptionist.
+During the inspection we spoke with three dentists, three dental nurses, one dental hygienist, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

 The practice is open: